LorenzoPichetti/SbatchMan/README.md

 sbatchman configure local --help # Show options for local execution
 ```

-The file will be saved in the `sbatchman/configs` directory with the name you provide.
+The configuration file will be saved in the `sbatchman/configs` directory with the name you provided.
 You can use this name later to launch your experiment.
 If you need to change the configuration, you can simply run the `configure` command again with the same name, and it will overwrite the existing configuration.

 #### SLURM Example: